taxmalalas0001/taxmalalas0001/README.md

 ## Current Focus

-I am trying to focus on contributing to the oreon linux project in any way i can right now but im open for anything
+I am trying to focus on contributing to the Oreon Linux Project in any way i can right now but im open for anything